Gambling Act 2005

 REVISED STATEMENT OF PRINCIPLES

-The Statement of Principles may be inspected from the publication date at the offices of the Licensing Authority at Boston Borough Council, Municipal Buildings, West Street, Boston, PE21 8QR.
-Alternatively a copy may be viewed on line here Gambling Act Statement of Principles 2016 [599kb]
+The Statement of Principles may be viewed from the publication date Gambling Act - Adopted Statement of Principles 2019 [704kb] and may be inspected from that date at the offices of the Licensing Authority at Boston Borough Council, Municipal Buildings, West Street, Boston, PE21 8QR

 Principal Licensing & Land Charges Officer